dymmond/edgy/docs/connection.md

 Edgy is framework-agnostic, meaning it can be seamlessly integrated into any framework that supports lifecycle events.

+If you want the bigger picture first, check the [Architecture Overview](./concepts/architecture.md).

 ## Lifecycle Events

 Lifecycle events are common in frameworks built on Starlette, such as [Ravyn](https://ravyn.dymmond.com) and FastAPI.
 Other frameworks may offer similar functionality through different mechanisms.